cav71/hatch-ci/README.md

     ```toml
     [tool.hatch.version]
-    source = "ci"
+    source = "ci"  # this pulls the version using the hatch-ci hook

-    # this will be updated with __version__ and __hash__ info
+    # this will put/update __version__ and __hash__ info in version-file
     version-file = "src/hatch_ci/__init__.py"

-    # the files here will be jinja2 processed dynamicaly at build time
+    # these files will be jinja2 processed, the environment will
+    # contains variables as: branch, build, current, ref, runid,
+    # sha, version, workflow etc.
     paths = [ "README.md" ]

+    # the listed paths will undergo replacement before jinja2 processing and
-    # the paths will have the strings 'a' & 'b' replaced before
+    # the strings 'a' & 'b' wil be replaced
-    # jinja2 processing
     fixers = [
         { 'a': '{ctx.workflows}' },
         { 'd': '{ctx.branch}' }